Choosing a Team Type

 Microsoft Training Videos

-Video Tutorials and additional training are provided by Microsoft on the MS Teams Video Training Page.
+Microsoft provides video tutorials and additional training on the MS Teams Video Training Page.
 Videos are typically less than 5 minutes long and include topics such as:

 - Quick Start